Thoughts are our ideas and opinions about the world, often based on past emotional experiences.

-Emotions are irrational and can lead us to incorrect assumptions about ourselves and the world if we don’t take the time to understand them.
+Emotions are irrational and can lead us to assumptions about ourselves and the world that are not useful if we don’t take the time to understand them.

 Hypothetical Example